luciaaguzzoni/What-are-hits-made-of/README.md

-Subsequently, only the most popular songs from each decade were taken into consideration, to check how track features changed throughout decades in the most popular songs.
+Subsequently, only the most popular songs from each decade were taken into consideration, to check how track features has changed throughout decades for the most popular songs.

 <img src="https://github.com/luciaaguzzoni/project-II/blob/main/images/all_decades/danceability.jpg" width="450" />